-Now let's think about the distance between columns.
+Now for our second test, let's think about the distance between columns.
 Do you think all the columns are the same distance apart?
 We must find a way to measure the distance between this corner column and its neighbor, then later we will measure the distance between two columns on the long side.